katleyq/j40-cejst-2/haylee-notes.md

 ### Front end

+Started adding the GI Star layer in `client/src/components/MapTractLayers/MapTractLayers.tsx` with edits in `client/src/data/constants.tsx`.
+Got it to show up in the high zoom, but can't make it show up on low zoom yet because the low geojson only has geometries and score.
+We'll need to rerun that section of the data pipeline and modify the low creation so it also stores these values.

 ## Poetry

 Run poetry install to install dependencies.
 Poetry is a dependency management tool for Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.